Frequently Asked Questions

 What is your return policy?

-We are happy to exchange any material that hasn’t been altered, cut, sanded or finished.
+We are happy to exchange any material that hasn’t been altered, cut, sanded or finished for in store credit.
 We do not offer refunds.

 Do you like to see pictures of finished projects and remodels that have been done with your material?
 If so, how can I share those with you?

 We LOVE seeing our client’s finished products!
 If you have an image that you would like to share, please email it to firstname.lastname@example.org